🔑 Key Points

 - If you are a beginner, or don’t have a practice schedule or play regularly at all but still like to pick up the guitar sporadically you can leave them on until you break a string or indefinitely.

-As you can see, it’s impossible to give a definitive answer that will apply to all guitar players.
-And of course, even within these groups, there’s a lot of different aspects to consider with regard to changing strings e.g. you might prefer the feel of new strings on your instrument or the brightness and tuning stability new strings afford you and want to change them more often.
+It’s impossible to give an answer that will apply to all guitarists.
+And of course, even within the groups listed above, there’s a lot to consider with regard to changing strings e.g. you might prefer the feel, brightness, and tuning stability of fresh strings and want to change them more often.

-Alternatively, if you prefer a warmer tone, consisting of more bass frequencies e.g. if you play a lot of jazz for example, you might change your guitar strings less often.
+Alternatively, if you prefer a warmer tone e.g. if you play a lot of jazz for example, you might change your guitar strings less often.
 If on the other hand you regularly break strings you might only change a set when you break one.

-In the following article we’re going to learn how to tell how often you should change your guitar strings based on your own playing habits, to ensure your strings are not causing your guitar to sound less than stellar.
+In the following article we’re going to discuss how often you should change your guitar strings based on your own playing habits.
 We’ll also learn what contributes to string deterioration and how to make your strings last that little bit longer.

 What causes guitar strings to age?